Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 Other solution – hit up Microsoft.
 They have a huge push on Media Center – and we know they know and love Media Browswer too.

-Casperinmd almost 15 years ago
+Casperinmd over 15 years ago

 Casperinmd